karenfreemansmith/LHP-IntroWk3-PigLatin/README.md

 # :pig: [Pig Latin Translator](http://karenfreemansmith.github.io/piglatin)
 ![project screenshot](/img/screenshot.jpg)

-__Version 1: April 18, 2016__
+__Version 1: April 21, 2016__
 ## by [Karen Freeman-Smith](http://karenfreemansmith.github.io)

 ### Description
 __*A webpage that translates your words into pig latin.*__

+Removes first letter of each word and adds it to the end, along with "ay".
+(Passes test for "Hey World" | "eyHay orldWay")

+Still needed:
   * For words that start with a vowel, add "ay" to the end.
-  *  For words that start with one or more consonants, move all of the first consecutive consonants to the end and add "ay".
-(If the first consonants include "qu", move the "u" along with the "q".
-Don't forget about words like "squeal" where the "qu" doesn't come first!)
+    (Test: "oranges and apples" | orangesay anday applesay)
-  *  For words that start with "y", treat the "y" as a consonant.
+  * Words that start with more than one consonant: move all consonants and add "ay".
+For words that start with "y", treat the "y" as a consonant.

-Remember to break this down into small behavior examples and code one behavior at a time.
-When you get to consonants, don't try to solve it all at once.
-Instead, start with an example of a word that only has one consonant; then a word with two consonants; then a word with three; and then tackle "qu" and "y".
+    (Test: "starry night" | "arrystay ightnay")
+  *  If the first consonants include "qu", move the "u" along with the "q".
+    (Test: "even quiet pigs squeal" | "evenay itequay igspay ealsquay")
+  *  Display results as sentence case, make initial caps small if moved to end, capitalize first letters (Test: "Hey World" | "Eyhay orldway")
+  * remove/replace punctuation as needed.
+    (Test: "Hey, World!" | "Eyhay, orldway!")

-The .slice() method for strings may come in handy.
+*(The .slice() method for strings may come in handy.)*

-Once you have it working for one word, get it working for sentences.

 #### Uses:
 * [Fresh Start](http://karenfreemansmith.github.io/freshstart)